cuong123-tech/EDA-Project/README.md

-Understand the distribution of COVID-19 cases, deathsacross regions.
+Understand the distribution of COVID-19 cases, deaths across regions.